 To apply for the grant submit the following by March 1, two pages please:

 - Title of the project, applicant’s name, address, phone number, email address, and the date submitted.

-- Estimated time frame for project.
+- Estimated time frame for project with brief timeline.

 - Description of the final product.